-How Jason Jones and Idea Foundry’s Equitable Entrepreneurship Program Support Early-Stage Small Busi
+How Idea Foundry’s Equitable Entrepreneurship Program Supports Early-Stage Small Businesses

 We recently sat down with Jason Jones, Director of Entrepreneurship at Idea Foundry.
 In his role, Jason converts entrepreneurial ideas into job-creating businesses.
 As the Director of the Equitable Entrepreneurship Program, Jason connects immigrant and minority-owned businesses to the technical assistance, capital, and network all entrepreneurs need to succeed.